global-rachel/petshop-nuxt3/README.md

 ## About this project
+Petshop project is a fake petshop e-commerce website with admin login features.
-Petshop project set up with Vue3, Nuxt3, Pinia and Vuetify3.
+It is set up with Vue3, Nuxt3, Pinia and Vuetify3.

 ### Checkout these folders: